12 Surprising Facts About Mel Brooks On His 95th Birthday

 7. Alfred Hitchcock helped Mel Brooks with High Anxiety.

 By the late 1970s, Brooks had established himself as one of the top comedy directors in Hollywood, with genre parodies as his bread and butter.
-After lampooning westerns in Blazing Saddles, horror movies in Young Frankenstein, and Keaton-esque cinema in Silent Movie, he chose the great Alfred Hitchcock as his next target.
+After lampooning westerns in Blazing Saddles, horror movies in Young Frankenstein, and Buster Keaton-esque cinema in Silent Movie, he chose the great Alfred Hitchcock as his next target.

 Out of respect for the Master of Suspense, Brooks mailed him a rough story outline in advance with a note that read, “If any of this offends you, I won’t do [the movie].”
 In response, Hitchcock invited Brooks to his office, where the two would meet on a regular basis to develop what became 1977’s High Anxiety.
 “Every Friday, I’d come over,” Brooks said.
 “He was the most lovely, charming guy that ever lived.”
 The day after Hitchcock saw the final cut, he congratulated Brooks with a case of choice wine.
-“I’ve still got three [bottles] left,” said the funnyman in 2013.
+“I’ve still got three [bottles] left,” the funnyman said in 2013.

 8. Mel Brooks has produced some well-regarded non-comedies.

-In 1980, Anne Bancroft—Brooks’ late wife—directed a dramedy called Fatso.
+In 1980, Anne Bancroft—Brooks’s late wife—directed a dramedy called Fatso.
 Her husband wanted to produce the picture, but knew that if his name showed up on the promotional materials, people would assume it was some kind of zany farce.
 So he created Brooksfilms, a company that would later produce such movies as David Lynch’s The Elephant Man and David Cronenberg’s The Fly.

 9. Mel Brooks writes a lot of the original songs that appear in his movies.